pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/01-introduction.md

 ### Custom Upstreams for Digital Agencies and Pantheon Resellers

-Download the [Partner Program guide](https://pantheon.io/resources/pantheon-partner-program-guide?docs) to learn more about getting Custom Upstreams and some of the other benefits of becoming a Pantheon Partner.
-Digital agencies that serves clients and resellers of Pantheon are qualified to join the Partner program.
+Download the [Partner Program guide](https://pantheon.io/resources/pantheon-partner-program-guide?docs) to learn more about getting Custom Upstreams and other benefits of becoming a Pantheon Partner.
+Digital agencies that serve clients and resellers of Pantheon are qualified to join the Partner program.

 ### Custom Upstreams for Corporate and Higher Education Customers